This post may contain affiliate links. As an Amazon Influencer, I earn from qualifying purchases.

 Topping ideas

-Doctor up your whipped cottage cheese dessert any way you like or enjoy with nothing at all.
+Doctor up your whipped cottage cheese dessert any way you like, or enjoy it with nothing at all.
+My favorite toppings are:

 - Nuts, such as walnuts, pecans, almonds